 More recently, as my passion for food has grown, my ideas for homemade presents have likewise turned to (healthy) edible gifts.
 Their universality makes them a perfect option for any hard-to-shop-for friend, family member, or coworker on your list.
 And, they have a way of making the recipient feel so special, knowing you hand made something just for them.

 When the idea of glazed nuts as gifts first came to me, I figured that I’d be making a regular sugar-filled version.
 That would have been fine, since I’d be giving them away.
 Still, I was tempted to experiment to see if I could make a healthier, low carb version.
 When my sugar-free candied pecans recipe worked out, I was beyond excited!

-It started with my recent experiments with Sukrin Gold, which I’ve been trying out as a brown sugar substitute.
+I love making these with Besti Monk Fruit Allulose Blend, my new brown sugar substitute.
 It has a very similar taste and consistency, but it’s sugar-free, gluten-free, and low carb.
 It’s also a natural product, which is important to me when choosing a sugar replacement.
 I’m happy to report that it worked out perfectly in this sugar-free candied pecans recipe.

 If you’re looking for another reason to make these low carb candied pecans in a Crockpot, they happen to be a healthy snack to have around at home.
 They are packed with protein, monounsaturated fat, and iron.
 Without the sugar, you can feel really good about eating them!